Pink Lady Peperomia

 Pink Lady Peperomia Light Needs

 Medium to bright indirect sunlight is best.
 They’ll be fine in anywhere above low light.
+They’ll grow best with bright light, but avoid direct sun which can burn the pink foliage.

 How Often to Water

 Let the top 60% of soil dry out before watering again.
 Check it once a week.
 Peperomias must not sit in wet soil as they can get root rot easily.
 This is a really important point, if there is one thing you focus on, make it this!
 They are really tolerate plants otherwise.
+They can sometimes droop when they need watering, so you’ll know for sure.

 Pink Lady Peperomia Fertilizer